careconnections/CareKickoff/README.md

 ## Notes
 - I did not implement the complete structure provided in the json files, but i think the different types of relations are present.

 - The unit tests are very basic CRUD tests, this to save time.
-I would probably not use the database seed as the initial state, as this can be confusing in the state the database is in.
+I would probably not use the database seed as the initial state, as this can cause confusion about the state the database is in.

 - The database context for the unit tests is simply removed before/after every test at this moment.
 Obviously it would be better to use transactions, an in-memory database or mock the dependencies.